Frequently Asked Questions

 Why are you called the “Free” Reformed church?

-Our name derives from the fact that our denomination was born out of a split with the Dutch state church.
+Our name derives from the fact that our denomination, Free Reformed Churches of North America, was born out of a split with the Dutch state church.
 The Reformed church in the Netherlands, prior to 1834, was under the control of the Dutch government.
 In 1834, a group split off from this state-run church and saw itself as freed from state control.
-The document they wrote and signed on this occasion is here.
 This split is known in Dutch as the Afscheiding, and the current FRC denomination traces its roots to this secession.
-Read more.
+More of our history can be found here.

 How can I know what your church believes?

-The beliefs of the FRC can be found in the Three Forms of Unity or here.
+The beliefs of the FRC can be found in the Three Forms of Unity.

 What are the Three Forms of Unity?